-All propagative material produced under this program must be derived from Generation 1 (G1) virus-tested stock grown under conditions that mitigate the risk of reinfection.
+All propagative material produced under this program must be derived from Generation 1(G1) virus-tested stock grown under conditions that mitigate the risk of infection, or from material tested via High-Throughput Sequencing (HTS) and deemed to be Generation 1A (G1A) equivalent.
 Generation 1 level material is produced at the CFIA, Sidney Laboratory in North Saanich, BC or other facilities approved in writing by the CGCN-RCCV.
 The accession numbers relating to the single grapevine source at the Sidney Laboratory or other approved facilities must be retained for tracking purposes.
 At each stage of propagation, progeny plants drop to a lower certification level.